eosnetworkfoundation/evm-public-docs/deployments_plan_for_CEX/readme.md

 <a name="REPLAY"></a>
 ## Replay the EVM chain for major version upgrades
 Sometime full EVM chain is required if there's a major version upgrade of eos-evm-node.
 This is the suggested replay process:
-- 1. Use the backup VM (in which leap node is running in irriversible mode so that it won't be any forks) for replaying
+- 1. Use the backup VM (in which leap node is running in irreversible mode so that it won't be any forks) for replaying
 - 2. Gracefully shutdown eos-evm-rpc & eos-evm-node, keep leap node running.
 - 3. Backup the eos-evm-node data folder (specified in --chain-data parameter).
 - 4. Delete everything in the --chain-data folder, but keep the folder itself